6.3. KDE projects and source code organization#

 6.3.3.
 Project "branch groups"#

-Taking the concept of a group of projects further, the KDE developers eventually found that synchronizing the names of the git branches across a large number of repositories was getting difficult, especially during the development push for the new KDE Frameworks for Qt 5.
+Taking the concept of a group of projects further, the KDE developers eventually found that synchronizing the names of the git branches across a large number of repositories was getting difficult.

 So the concept of "branch groups" was developed, to allow users and developers to select one of only a few groups, and allow the kde-builder to automatically select the appropriate git branch.